cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/vehicles/vehicle_parts.md

 "integrated_tools": [ "fake_adv_butchery" ],  // Replaces the `BUTCHER_EQ` flag
 "integrated_tools": [ "kiln" ],  // Replaces the `KILN` flag
 "integrated_tools": [ "soldering_iron", "welder" ],  // Replaces the tools
-"integrated_tools": [ "water_purifier" ],  // Replaces the tools, but not the special examine functions, of the `WATER_PURIFIER` flag
+"integrated_tools": [ "water_purifier" ],  // Replaces the tools, but not the ability to purify water in vehicle tanks, of the `WATER_PURIFIER` flag
 ```

 ### Part Resistance